k-samuel/faceted-search/README.md

 foreach($data as $item){
    $recordId = $item['id'];
-   // no need to add faceted index by id unset($item['id']);
+   // no need to create faceted index by id (there are no filters by it) unset($item['id']);
    $storage->addRecord($recordId, $item);
 }

-// You can optionally call index optimization before using (since v2.2.0).
+// You can run index optimization before using it (since v2.2.0).
-// The procedure can be run once after changing the index data.
+// The procedure may be run once after changing data
-// Optimization takes a few seconds, you should not call it during the processing of user requests.
+// Optimization may take several seconds; you shouldn’t run optimization when the user query is in process.
 $storage->optimize();

-// save index data to some storage
+// saving index data in your warehouse for further reuse
 $indexData = $storage->export();
-// We will use file for example file_put_contents('./first-index.json', json_encode($indexData));
+// To simplify the example we used json file.
+You need to use data base or cache file_put_contents('./first-index.json', json_encode($indexData));
 ```